|

 full-time, and would already be making a few thousand dollars

+per month.
 As it is, I already get more traffic

 than the Anguilla Tourist Board and other more "famous"